-It is 96.9% held by Auchan Holding, a public limited company with board of directors whose registered office is located at 40 avenue de Flandre, Croix (59170).
+It is 96.6 % held by Auchan Holding, a public limited company with board of directors whose registered office is located at 40 avenue de Flandre, Croix (59170).

 At the Extraordinary General Meeting held on 18 December 2015, the shareholders of Banque Accord approved the change in the company's name.
-The company becomes Oney Bank subject to the authorisation of the French Prudential Control and Resolution Authority.
+The company becomes Oney Bank SA with the authorisation of the French Prudential Control and Resolution Authority received on 17 February 2016.

-1.2 Simplified organisational chart of the Oney Banque Accord group
+1.2 Simplified organisational chart of the ONEY BANK Group